Senior Reporter

 [Stay on top of transportation news: Get TTNews in your inbox.]

-Taron Tailor, 30, and his passenger, Nicholas Perkins, 23, died instantly when their Volkswagen CC, driven by Tailor, rear-ended a Wabash-manufactured trailer.
-Upon impact, the trailer’s rear impact guard tore off, allowing their vehicle to under ride the trailer, according to Simon of St. Louis-based Simon Law Firm.
+The St. Louis jury ruled that the Taron Tailor, 30, and his passenger, Nicholas Perkins, 23, died instantly when their Volkswagen CC, driven by Tailor, rear-ended a Wabash-manufactured trailer.
+Upon impact, the trailer’s rear impact guard tore off, allowing their vehicle to under ride the trailer, according to attorney John Simon of St. Louis-based Simon Law Firm.

-In response to the verdict, Wabash National announced it is reviewing its legal options.
-The company characterized the incident as a 2019 collision in which a speeding passenger vehicle struck the rear of a nearly stopped Wabash trailer manufactured in 2004.
+In response to the verdict, Wabash characterized the 2019 crash as one where a speeding passenger vehicle struck the rear of a nearly stopped trailer.
+Wabash noted that the trailer, built in 2004, was in compliance with regulatory standards in effect at the time of manufacture.

 Transtex CEO Mathieu Boivin discusses the environmental sustainability of auxiliary power units.
 Tune in above or by going to RoadSigns.ttnews.com.